dhkatz/cfl-converter/README.md

 ## Usage

+### Library

+This package can also be integrated into your own program.

+You can `import { convert } from 'cfl-converter';` and call the function with an `ArrayBufferLike` (such as a Buffer) containing the contents of a CFL file (and any supported options in the second parameter).

+A `decompress(data: ArrayBufferLike)` function is also provided if you would like to manually decompress the LZMA portions of the CFL.

+### Command Line Tool

 Convert .cfl files to .chkn files using this easy command-line tool!

 Product IDs can also be supplied and the program will attempt to download them and convert them.